-Join Adam Crespi for an in-depth discussion in this video Designing wayfinding systems, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Designing wayfinding systems, part of Unity: Level Design.

 We play games to immerse ourselves in a place or an experience that we are not in currently.…Very few of us will actually travel to, say Casablanca.…Even fewer of us will be an ace chef sent there to source out local ingredients.…Therefore, this game is interesting to play at least we'd hope, because it is…offering people a chance to do something that they will probably not do.…What we need to do then in our game, is give the player a way to acquaint…themselves in the surroundings.
 As we can see in this image, there aren't…really signs present, and a lot of the construction is the same stuff.…